 It’s the Nation’s Capital, the seat of power in the most powerful country in the world.
 With monuments and memorials, eclectic neighborhoods, true local flavor, Washington, DC is a place unlike any other.
 It’s your home away from home with free museums and America’s front yard.
 It’s also the source of most of the political changes that influence trade regulation and trade legislation.
 One out of six attendees of our annual conference are government representatives who are eager to meet and talk with trade practitioners like you.

 There are three major airports in the Washington, DC region: Ronald Reagan Washington National Airport (DCA), Washington Dulles International Airport (IAD) and Baltimore/Washington International Thurgood Marshall Airport (BWI).
 All three offer multiple U.S. and international flights daily.

 Metrorail and Metrobus are the most convenient ways to get around DC, with Metrobus providing connections for locations not serviced by Metrorail.
 Nearby Metro stations are serviced by the Red, Yellow and Green lines.
 Metro operates from 5 a.m. to midnight on weekdays and from 7 a.m. to midnight on weekends.

 The DC Circulator bus gets rave reviews from residents and visitors alike.
-It’s just $1 per ride, and travels along six specific routes designed for easy-on, easy-off access at points of interest throughout the District.
+It’s free to ride, and travels along six specific routes designed for easy-on, easy-off access at points of interest throughout the District.
 Schedules for every route are available, and buses run every 10 minutes.

 Taxi service is plentiful and economical in DC.
 Ride-sharing services, like Uber and Lyft, are another great option for getting where you need to go.